Raising Quail on the Ground: The Best Outdoor Setups for Happy, Healthy Birds

 Quail Aviary

-A quail aviary is a large, walk-in pen built directly on the ground, often enclosed with hardware cloth and covered on top for full protection.
+A quail aviary is just a big walk-in pen set right on the ground, enclosed with hardware cloth and covered on top for full protection.
 This is the closest you can get to free-ranging while still keeping your quail safe from predators and contained.

 Aviaries let quail move naturally, forage for bugs, dust bathe, and explore without restriction.
 Ours are planted with low, chicken-safe greenery to encourage foraging and provide shade.
-We rotate these pens seasonally and use them primarily for our male grow-outs—giving them space and enrichment until they’re ready for processing.
+We rotate these pens seasonally and mostly use them for our extra boys.
+It gives them space and something to do until processing time.
 It’s my favorite way to raise quail when space allows.

 Stationary Coop + Run

 This setup includes a fixed indoor coop (usually raised off the ground) connected to a secure, enclosed ground-level pen.
-It’s a great option if you’re already familiar with chicken coops and want to expand into quail without reinventing your entire system.
+It’s a solid choice if you already have a chicken coop and want to add quail without overhauling your whole setup.

 We use this style for our layer hens.
 The indoor coop provides shelter, while the attached run gives them room to scratch, peck, and dust bathe.
 It’s easy to predator-proof and convenient for daily access and egg collection.
-If you’re keeping a small covey for eggs, this might be your best bet.
+If you’re keeping a small covey for eggs, this setup works really well.

 Mobile Quail Tractor